tarantool/doc/doc/platform/security/security.rst

 * Over a binary port for read and write operations and procedure invocation.

-For more information on authentication and connection types, see the :doc:`Security </book/admin/security>` section of the Tarantool manual.
+For more information on authentication and connection types, see the :ref:`admin-security` section of the Tarantool manual.

 In addition, Tarantool provides the following functionality: